Submissions

 Style

-Manuscripts should be written in first person using the active voice.
+Manuscripts should be written in first person using active voice.
 Writing should be concise and direct.
-Avoid using unnecessary jargon and abbreviations but use an acronym or abbreviation if it is more commonly recognized than the spelled-out version of a term.
-Formats of numbers and units and all other style matters should follow the AMA Manual of Style, 10th edition.
-Measurements of length, height, mass, and volume should be reported in metric units (m, kg).
-Only standard physiological abbreviations should be used because nonstandard abbreviations are unnecessary and confusing.
-Avoid abbreviations in the title.
-The full wording should precede the first use of an abbreviation.
+Avoid unnecessary jargon and abbreviations, but use an acronym or abbreviation when it is more commonly recognized than the spelled-out term.
+Number and unit formats and all other style matters should follow the AMA Manual of Style, 10th edition.
+Report measurements of length, height, mass, and volume in metric units (e.g., m, cm, kg, L).
+Use only standard physiological abbreviations, as nonstandard abbreviations are unnecessary and confusing.
+Avoid abbreviations in titles.
+Spell out terms fully before their first abbreviated use.

 Peer Review (Double blinded)

 Manuscripts that do not fall within the scope and mission statement of the journal or fail to comply with the submission guidelines will not enter the formal review process.
-The corresponding author is required to nominate 3 potential reviewers for the manuscript with suitable expertise in the area addressed by the manuscript.
+The corresponding author is required to nominate three potential reviewers with suitable expertise in the area addressed by the manuscript.
 The journal is under no obligation to use any of the nominated reviewers.
-The corresponding author can also identify up to 3 potential reviewers who might have a potential conflict of interest with the content of the submitted manuscript and/or with one or more of the manuscript co-authors.
-Each file submitted cannot report the author's or his Institution name in anonimous - table files.
+To avoid inviting peer reviewers with significant conflicts of interest, the corresponding author may suggest excluding up to two expert reviewers from consideration.
+Suggested exclusions may include: (a) individuals who have coauthored manuscripts with the authors in the past decade, (b) individuals affiliated with the same institution as the authors, particularly if they work in the same research area or if the institution is small, and (c) individuals with other conflicts of interest, whether financial or otherwise, that could bias their evaluation of the paper.

-Manuscripts will be read by an editor who conducts a preliminary peer review process.
-If the article meets the journal's criteria, the editor sends it to the address of 3 reviewers for a double-blind review.
-This process will take 4 to 8 weeks.
+Manuscripts will be read by an editor who conducts a preliminary review.
+If the article meets the journal's criteria, the editor sends it to three reviewers for double-blind review.
+This process takes 4 to 8 weeks.

 Conflict of Interest

-Authors must identify potential conflicts of interest in the areas of financial, institutional, and/or personal relationships that might inappropriately influence their actions or statements.
-Financial relationships that could form a potential conflict of interest include employment, consultancy, honoraria, and other payments.
-Personal conflict of interest can relate to personal relationships, academic or sporting competition, and intellectual passion.
-Authors must disclose potential conflicts of interest to the subjects in the study being reported and state this explicitly in the Methods section of the manuscript.
-Disclosure of conflict of interest applies to all submissions to AK, including original articles, reviews, invited commentaries, and other features.
+Authors must identify potential conflicts of interest involving financial, institutional, and/or personal relationships that might inappropriately influence their actions or statements.
+Financial relationships that could constitute potential conflicts of interest include employment, consultancy, honoraria, and other payments.
+Personal conflicts of interest can relate to personal relationships, academic or sporting competition, and intellectual passion.
+Authors must disclose potential conflicts of interest in the Methods section of the manuscript.
+Disclosure of conflicts of interest applies to all submissions to AK, including original articles, reviews, invited commentaries, and other features.

 Authors must state explicitly whether potential conflicts of interest exist.
-In instances where the study has been funded by a third party with a proprietary or financial interest in the outcomes, the corresponding author should include the following statement in the cover letter accompanying submission: “I had full access to all of the data in this study and take full responsibility for their integrity and analysis.”
-The following statement should be included with the published manuscript in the Acknowledgments section: “The results of the current study do not constitute endorsement of the product by the authors or the journal.”
-The name of any funding agency or company, manufacturer, or third-party institution or organization that provided funding, equipment, or technical support should be stated.
+When a study has been funded by a third party with proprietary or financial interest in the outcomes, the corresponding author should include the following statement in the cover letter accompanying the submission: "I had full access to all of the data in this study and take full responsibility for their integrity and analysis."
+The following statement should be included in the Acknowledgments section of the published manuscript: "The results of the current study do not constitute endorsement of the product by the authors or the journal."
+The name of any funding agency, company, manufacturer, or third-party institution that provided funding, equipment, or technical support should be stated.

 Article Types